Curriculum, Subjects, Examination, and Credits

 Progressing to the Next Unit of Study

 To progress to each subsequent unit of study, you need to obtain the required number of credits before the current unit ends.
 If you do not obtain them, your studies will be terminated.
 The first unit of a bachelor’s programme is the first (winter) semester, and the second is the summer semester.
 Each subsequent unit of study is the entire academic year.
 For master’s programmes, a unit of study is always the entire academic year.
 The relevant dates for obtaining credits are at the end of the winter examination period in February (the first unit of study for bachelor’s programmes) and approximately the third week of September (subsequent units of bachelor’s programmes and all units of master’s programmes).
-The exact dates are defined in the schedule for each academic year (natur.cuni.cz/eng/study/student/academic-calendar).
+The exact dates are defined in the schedule for each academic year (natur.cuni.cz/en/students/academic-calendar ).

 The credit requirements for progressing to the next unit of study are summarised in the following diagram.